HarukiEbina/IBIS-HOD/README.md

 - `data_measurements` to measure the necessary quantities from data
 - `hod` to run operations on the AbacusSummit HOD box
 - `mc` to run MC over iterated realizations of the observation, using the observation mask and random offsets on the HOD box

+The `Figures` directory contains all inputs to Figures in the paper, as well as the plotting notebook.